Please see our Flu Clinic Webinar here.

 There are also two reports in the same folder for the Health & Social Care Worker ES.

 There are a number of reports available that break down the flu population by risk groups.
-These can be found under 'Reporting > Clinical Reporting > Ardens > Contracts 2018 to 2019 > Annual 2018 to 2019' .
+These can be found under 'Reporting > Clinical Reporting > Ardens > Contracts Current Financial Year > Annual 2019 to 2020' .
 In some areas practices are being asked to report on numbers of each group and numbers invited.